What if your financial aid package just isn't enough? Don't give up. You've got options. Here's how to ask for more financial aid.

 The aid that reduces college cost is gift aid (scholarships and grants).
 Aid officers may be open to discussing an increase in gift aid if you are a desirable candidate for admission, have a strong case, and make your appeal early.

 The standard cost of attendance (COA) used in your aid calculation may not take into account costs that apply to your situation.
-For example, you might have higher transportation expenses if you live far from the college; purchases may be required for your major, such as a computer; or there may be costs to accommodate a disability.
+For example, you might have higher transportation expenses if you live far from the college; purchases may be required for your major, such as a computer or additional textbooks; or there may be costs to accommodate a disability.
 The financial aid office has the authority to increase the COA for your situation, which increases your financial need.
 If the college has aid available, they might increase your aid package.